A4-Tacks/mindustry_logic_bang_lang/README-en_US.md

 ```

 # Editor support
+Suggest using VSCode in conjunction with extensions for a better editing experience

-Provided basic support for some editors
+Provided basic support for some editors:

 - [**Vim**]\:
   This is an editor active on platforms such as Unix and Linux, although relatively niche<br/>
   Basic syntax highlighting and folding, as well as indentation rules, have been configured for it<br/>